Severn Beach line: Passenger volume

-Below are the passenger usage statistics from years starting April 2002 to April 2012.
+Below are the passenger usage statistics from years starting April 2002 to April 2022.
 Comparing 2002 with later years has shown a general increase on the line in usage.
 The most recent figures have been attributed to an improved service.
-The high usage at Clifton Down is due in part to its proximity to Bristol Zoo and a major shopping area.
+The high usage at Clifton Down is due in part to its proximity to Bristol Zoo (though that closed in September 2022) and a major shopping area.

 Comparing over a full decade from April 2012 to April 2002, on the main line, Lawrence Hill and Stapleton Road have increased 130% and 82% respectively.
 On the branch line, the stations with the biggest changes were Severn Beach, St Andrews Road and Clifton Down with 363%, 228% and 178% respectively.
 The lowest increase was at Shirehampton with only 35%.
 Montpelier, Redland, Sea Mills and Avonmouth have increased by 103%, 89%, 68% and 144% respectively.

 The annual change from the year starting April 2011 to the year starting April 2012 varies from an increase of 63% at St Andrews Road through to a decrease of 2% at Redland.
 During this year, Redland was the only station to see a decrease, with the average change for all stations on the line being an increase of 11%.

 Whilst not based on the same methodology, the Severnside Community Rail Partnership carry out a passenger count on a particular day every June and the 2014 count had an increase in passenger usage of 16% over the 2013 count, indicating that the high growth on this line seen in previous years continues.